-The mystery of the other Kelly Gang film
+The other Kelly Gang film

 Within the depths of the NFSA’s collection lies a fragment of footage depicting a dramatisation of Ned Kelly and his gang’s thrilling capture during the siege at Glenrowan.
 It isn’t the famous The Story of the Kelly Gang (1906), but another film that has been the source of much speculation by film scholars and historians.

 Referred to as ‘the Perth fragment’, a new piece of information discovered at the NFSA has led to the identification of the film, providing some resolution to the mystery that has surrounded it for decades.

 The film is part of a recording from Wild Australia’s performance of ‘The Kelly Gang’ that took place at London’s Crystal Palace as part of the Festival of Empire in 1911.